ferropolis/Scheduly/README.md

 # Scheduly · Event Planner (Zeitplaner) 📅

 A **web-based scheduling tool** for events, shifts, and team organization.
 Easily manage participants, locations, and time slots with a clear tabular visualization.
+Created with the help of ChatGPT-5.

 ## ✨ Features